 Trigger Rules

-When Cloud Native Build receives various events, it automatically fetches the .cnb.yml configuration file from the corresponding branch, parses the pipeline configuration for the specific event under that branch, and assigns a Runner to execute the build task.
+When Cloud Native Build receives various events, it automatically retrieves the .cnb.yml configuration file from the corresponding branch of the repository, parses the pipeline configuration for the corresponding event under that branch, and assigns a Runner to execute the build task.

 Trigger Mechanism Overview